vmw-loginsight/webhook-shims/README.rst

 -  Some services require credentials or URLs.
 Edit individual services under ``loginsightwebhookdemo/`` to modify constants as needed.
+   (Note: For basic auth, ~/.netrc will take prescendence.)
 -  Run ``python runserver.py [port]`` - the Flask webserver starts and reports listening - default http://0.0.0.0:5001/
 -  Open your browser pointed to the Flask webserver for a list of